Last updated on August 3rd, 2018 at 02:13 pm

 They use a special interview template and their interviews take from 15 to 30 minutes–depending on the client they hire for, and the position you apply for.

 They ask one question after another in a quick succession–leaving you no time to think about the right answer, or reflect on what you’ve already said.

 They know what they are doing.
 Having little time to think, your reactions are spontaneous.
 There is absolutely no time for any feedback, or for your own questions, so the entire experience can be stressful and mentally demanding.

 Recruiters from Talent Plus assess your ability to focus, to maintain high level of concentration, and to talk to the point.
-It seems like a common phone interview, but it is much more sophisticated, and you won’t get many yes-no questions.
+It seems like a common phone interview, but it is much more sophisticated, and you won’t get only yes-no questions….

 30 minutes, and your quick mind

 Psychometric tests are also often included in the interview, though most job seekers won’t even realize it–things happen very fast, and you won’t have much time to think about their interview, and what they try to find out with each of their questions.

 Anyway, we put together a list of most common Talent Plus interview questions, and we suggest you to practice with this list, and prepare some answers to the questions upfront.
 Doing it will help you to get rid of stress, and sound confident in your phone interview.

 And if you can not find good answers, refer to Interview Success Package at the end of the article.

 Questions you will deal with in an interview with a recruiter from Talent Plus